AliceO2Group/analysis-framework/hyperloop.md

 The Hyperloop framework is a tool to run and manage analysis trains on AliEn.
 It is based on the concept of the LEGO train system used during Run 2 (you can skip this part if you are a [Run 2 LEGO train expert](#legoexpert)).
 It builds on existing infrastructure, the analysis framework, MonALISA and LPM, and is compatible with O2.
 To use the Hyperloop train system, you need a valid <a href="https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html" target="_blank">Grid certificate</a> which is loaded into your browser, and you need to [be part of an _Analysis_](#joinanalysis).
 If you can access https://alimonitor.cern.ch/hyperloop/ without getting "access denied", then everything is fine.

 In order to run trains on the Grid, the code has to be contained in an AliEn package.
 Therefore, the train uses the regularly deployed O2 tags.
-Hyperloop supports Run3 data and converted Run2 data.
+Hyperloop supports Run 3 data and converted Run 2 data.

 Hyperloop provides a web interface for users and operators which allows to: